About Transition Network

-Transition Network's role is to inspire, encourage, connect, support and train communities as they self-organise around the transition model, creating initiatives that rebuild resilience and reduce CO2 emissions.
+Transition Network is a charitable organisation whose role is to inspire, encourage, connect, support and train communities as they self-organise around the Transition model, creating initiatives that rebuild resilience and reduce CO2 emissions.

-We have a small staff team - 3 full time and 9 part time people - a tatty office in Totnes and a HUGE ambition.
+- We have a small staff team - 3 full time and 9 part time people - a tatty office in Totnes, some remote workers, and a HUGE ambition.

 Towards the end of 2006, Transition Town Totnes (TTT) had been running for close to a year, with co-founders Rob Hopkins and Naresh Giangrande running awareness-raising events and dreaming up the core elements of the Transition Model.
 Around this time, other communities that were concerned about climate change and peak oil were beginning to take notice.
 The initial slow trickle of enquiries about Transition was beginning to build up and for those listening carefully enough, the rumblings of a tsunami of interest could be heard in the distance.

 Around this time, on the "Life beyond oil" course at Schumacher college in Devon, Rob met Ben Brangwyn.
 He'd been studying relocalisation efforts around the globe, and understood just how special the emerging transition model was in terms of inspiration and replicability.
 And how urgently it was needed.

 In response to that urgency, and now joined by Sustrans director Pete Lipman, they jointly founded Transition Network, with a simple mission - to inspire, encourage, connect, support and train communities as they adopt and adapt the transition model on their journey to urgently rebuild resilience and drastically reduce CO2 emissions.

 In those early days, with no office and no funding and a ton of work to be done, the embryonic charity was set up on the faith that if someone didn't recognise quickly just how important the new approach that Transition was bringing and start funding it, then humans were in real trouble.